zmixnyc/manual/QuickStart.md

 At this point, you are ready to learn the rest of the Fundamental modules to build your own unique patches.
 I personally recommend that you attempt to push the Fundamental modules to their limits before moving on to other official or third-party plugins.
 They are more capable than they might appear, and learning how to use them effectively will give you more power and understanding when installing more modules later.
-When you are ready, install more plugins with the [Plugin Manager](https://vcvrack.com/plugins.html).
+When you are ready, install more plugins using the [VCV Library](https://library.vcvrack.com/).